zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

  used sometimes to mean to purposely not take any action to  prevent something from happening.
 So your friend asks his mother if the t wo of you can go to a movie, and your friend’s mother says, “Well, I need to th ink about it.
 I’ll tell you tomorrow.”
 We could say she’s sitting on that decision; she’s not making the decision because she really doesn’t want you two to be go ing to the movies together.

 Well, Courteney thinks they have sat on the decision about  the new vendor long enough.
 She says, “I know you’re of two minds about whet her we should be switching vendors in the middle of the year.”
-“To be o f two minds” means to be undecided, to be able to see the positive things – the advantages of one option but also the advantages of another option and you can’t decide.
+“To be of two minds” means to be undecided, to be able to see the positive things – the advantages of one option but also the advantages of another option and you can’t decide.
 That’s to be of two minds.
 “To switch” means to change from one thing to another, to stop using this and start using that.
 “I used to jog outside, and then I switched to a treadmill,” which is a machine that goes around that al lows you to run or walk inside.
 That’s to switch.

 Courteney says Dante is of two minds about whether they sh ould be switching vendors (changing vendors) in the middle of the year.
 “B ut, she says, “I think it’s the right move (the right decision; the correct decision).
 We had sound reasons for doing this,” she says.
 When you say, as an adjective, so mething is “sound,” you mean it’s logical, it’s rational, it is something th at you have thought about for a long time and it makes sense, it’s correct.

 Dante says, “Yes, yes, I know that it wasn’t a split-second de cision.”
 A “split- second decision” is a decision made very quickly, without havin g a lot of time to think about it.
 Dante is saying that this decision was not  a split-second decision.
 But, he says, he’s not sure if will really save them money.
 He says, “whether it’ll really save us money is debatable.”
 Something that is “de batable” is something that you can have more than one opinion about; there i sn’t a definite answer, different opinions could be correct; it is something th at you need to discuss more.
 “Debatable” comes from the verb “to debate,” which is t o argue or talk about something with two people having different opinions.

 Courteney says, “I have to disagree with you there.”
 The  “there” here means with what you just said.
 “I have to disagree with you th ere.
-We’ve both seen the reports (the information) and I don’t think there ar e any ifs, ands, or buts about it.”
+We’ve both seen the reports (the information) and I don’t think there are any ifs, ands, or buts about it.”
 This is an interesting expression: “there are no ifs, ands,  or buts about it.”
 This means that there are no reasons for not doing somethin g, there aren’t any reasons for not doing something, there’re no excuses.
 Yo u may be going to the store with your friends, and your husband says, “I want you  home by 10:00

  tonight.
 No ifs, ands, or buts about it.”
 Of course, who listens to husbands, right?

 Courteney says that they are going to save money, and ther e are no ifs, ands, or buts about it.
 Dante says, “Okay, I’m willing to make a t entative decision.”
 Something that is “tentative” is something that isn’t yet  final; it’s still something you could change later.
 It’s almost like a temporary decisi on; you’ll make a final decision later.
 Dante says that they are going to go wi th (they are going to select) GreatDeal Corp.
 (GreatDeal Corporation) as our  new vendor, as long as that decision isn’t set in stone.
 The expression “to be set (set) in stone” means to be final, to be clearly determined, clearly agreed upon .
 You can’t change it anymore – to be set in stone.
 He says, “We’ll revisit thi s decision in six months.”
 “To revisit” in this case means we will think about this de cision again; we will analyze, discuss, and consider our decision again in six months.
 Dante wants to see if this new vendor is going to work out.
-“To work o ut” is a two-word phrasal verb that means to be successful, to do what they say they ar e going to do.
+“To work o ut” is a two-word phrasal verb that means to be successful, to do what they say they are going to do.
 This actually is an expression that has different meanings in En glish, and those are, of course, in the Learning Guide.

 Courteney says, “I can live with that.”
 “To live with ( something)” in this case means to be able to accept a situation even though it’s d ifficult or it’s not exactly what you want; to be able to handle a situation, we m ight also say to be able to tolerate to a situation.
 Courteney says, “I can live with  that (I can live with that decision).
 Now, can we discuss my raise?”
 A “raise” (rais e), as a noun, in this case means an increase in the amount of money that you ma ke – that a company pays you to do a particular job.